2020–21 Australian bushfire season: New South Wales

 In mid-August 2020, a bushfire starting from a burn off quickly got out of control in grassy vegetation in the Duranbah region.
 The fire burned out around 180 ha of grass and swampland.
 It threatened the small community of Duranbah near the Queensland and New South Wales border.

 On 10 October 2020, a bushfire began in the Royal National Park near Waterfall on Kangaroo Ridge, south of Sydney.
-The New South Wales Rural Fire Service (NSWRFS) believes this started due to a spot fire from a hazard reduction burn on the other side of the Princes Highway.
+The New South Wales Rural Fire Service (NSWRFS) believed this started due to a spot fire from a hazard reduction burn on the other side of the Princes Highway.
 The fire severely disrupted highway and railway traffic as both were halted that afternoon.
 As of 11 October, it was burning out of control in a north-easterly direction and was 286 ha in size.
-The railway was open and the highway operated at reduced speeds.
+The Illawarra railway line was open and the highway operated at reduced speeds.
 The 'Marie Bashir', the NSWRFS's Boeing 737 Large Air Tanker water bombing aircraft was used to fight it on 10 and 11 October, the first time the aircraft was used this fire season.

 On 23 November 2020, a bushfire flared to Watch and Act Level at Glenugie south of Grafton due to a short-lived heatwave which soared temperatures on the North and Far North Coastlines.
 It crossed the Pacific Highway and caused numerous spot fires adjacent to the Highway.

 On 28 November 2020, severe fire danger warnings were in place for the Far North Coast, North Coast, Greater Hunter, Greater Sydney Region and North Western region.
 There was a very high fire danger for Illawarra, Shoalhaven, Central Ranges, New England and Northern Slopes.
 Total fire bans were in place in all those localities.

 On 29 November 2020, three fires flared to Watch and Act level as a result of a heatwave of up to 40 C, and 90 km/h winds that had been wreaking havoc since 28 November.
 The first fire began in the suburb of Northmead, threatening homes there.
 Multiple RFS crews went to the area, and helicopters scooped water from the Parramatta River to douse flames.
 One home was fire damaged.
 By 3pm the fire was under control.

 The second fire broke out in Faulconbridge, a suburb of the Blue Mountains, and quickly spread by 3 ha.

 The third fire broke out near Kenthurst in Sydney's Northwest.